Top Startup Statistics 2023: Must-Know Startup Facts and Trends You Must Know

 • Proptech companies will be partnered with 26 percent of commercial real estate investors.

-• The largest money is invested in home real estate businesses that use AI techniques.
+• The largest amount of money is invested in home real estate businesses that use AI techniques.

 Statistics on Startups in the Future